developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 * ***On***- turning the device off using the Power Key is handled differently than when the device times out and turns itself off automatically, specifically the device becomes locked "instantly" when turned off using the Power Key.
 In such a case, no matter how long the device remains off, when it is turned back on, the device is locked, requiring whatever unlock action is set using the Managed Configuration **Security Configuration - Screen Lock Type**.

 ### Screen Lock Type
-Used to specify the type of lock that is used to protect the device from use by unauthorized persons.
+Used to specify the type of lock used to protect the device from use by unauthorized persons.

 * ***None***- no lock is applied and the device can be used by anyone.